 It's great to speak with you again, Dominic.
 What do you think of the new Masterbilt Century De Luxe Bass?

 This is unlike any other bass I've played.
 It's truly an acoustic archtop instrument.
 Before I played it, I thought it was going to be more like and old Harmony or Kay but it's not tubby at all.
 It's very articulate while giving a lot of bottom end.
 I really was floored immediately.
 I've only had it a short time and can't wait to try it in a number of settings to see what it can do.

 Fill us in on what you've been up to since we last spoke during the Lazaretto tour.

 Before the new album, Jack hadn't toured in almost 3 years, but there is still a lot happening with him and Third Man Records.
 Over the past few years, we filmed the American Epic documentary, did a little press for his acoustic record and before the Boarding House Reach tour I finished a song I wrote and produced for a Detroit Tigers and Third Man Records vinyl giveaway.
 That was certainly a dream come true!

 I've been mainly jumping between working with Jack, Buddy Miller and The North Mississippi All Stars while playing with my wife Rachael Davis as much as possible.
 All four are great situations to be in and I'm grateful.

 Also, I started managing my longtime musical partner Joshua Davis (no relation) a few years ago both to help him out and to fill the snack-and-famine cycles that come with being a side musician.
-His new record comes out October 13, which has kept me busy on its own.

 Joshua Davis had a very successful run on The Voice.
 How did you meet?